- Flour 567g

 - Salt 2 teaspoons

-Return the dough to the mixing bowl, cover with cling film and allow the dough to prove for 4 hours at room temperature.
+- Cover with cling film and allow the dough to prove for 12-24 hours at room temperature.

 - To bake, preheat your oven to 230°C / 210°C fan assisted.
 Also place the cast iron casserole bowl in the oven to heat it up.
-Line your heated up casserole bowl with baking paper and then carefully turn your dough out from the proving container into it (the domed side with the indentations from the proving basket should now be facing up and the seamed side on the baking tray).
+Line your heated up casserole bowl with baking paper and then carefully turn your dough out from the proving container into it.

 - Using a sharp knife cut the surface of the dough, this is what is known as the baker’s signature.
 The dough can be cut up to ½ cm deep.
 (This isn’t just for aesthetics, scoring the bread also helps control where and how it rises while baking).

 - Bake the bread for 20 minutes with the lid on.
 Then remove the lid and bake for another 20 minutes.

 - Remove the bread from the casserole dish and allow to cool on a cooling rack.
 Cut once the bread is fully cooled down.

 Many thanks to Patrick Ryan (opens new window) whose sourdough recipe formed the basis for this one.
 You can view a video of his recipe here: (opens new window) The latest version of this recipe is based on Ben Starr's recipe.
 A video of this can be viewed here: (opens new window)